timhooker/slides-demo/README.md

 # Week 5

-This is where I'll be putting all of my code for week 5!!
+This is my project for week 5 featuring a 'powerpoint'-esque slide creator.